Nike of Paionios: Description

-Nike was by far the most common winged goddess portrayed in Classical art, and aside from her wings, her most consistently recognisable attribute, in both Athens and elsewhere, seems to have been her flying drapery.
-This sculpture was designed to stand atop a column and be seen from below, as one would walk up along the path to the temple.
+Nike was by far the most common winged goddess portrayed in Classical art, and aside from her wings, her most consistently recognizable attribute, in both Athens and elsewhere, seems to have been her flying drapery.
+The statue was designed to stand atop a column and be seen from below, as one would walk up along the path to the temple.
 Nike stands on a cloud of marble, furthering the idea that she is in the sky and among the clouds, coming down to Earth.
 Nike is of the Classical period/style, which we can see through her drapery, in what is called florid style, evident in how tightly the material is folded and clinging to her body.
 Nike carries her himation, while she wears a chiton.
 Her long peplos garment has had one of the pins at the shoulders come undone, letting the drapery slip revealing her left breast.
 In combination with the wind blowing around her, the drapery clings to her, alluding to the shape of her torso and delicate maiden body.
 For this time, the amount of skin that Paeonius chose to reveal on this figure was "shockingly erotic" for the society it was created in.
 The fabric billows around and in between the legs, covering them but also enhancing them to the viewer.
 Her drapery gains substance only off the body, in which billowing folds are the heart of the composition and its meaning.
 Her draperies, blown by the wind, form a background for her figure.
 The goddess is represented in descending flight, positioned upon a triangular pedestal about thirty feet high, she seems all but independent of support.
 Below Nike's feet and flying to the viewer's left is an eagle, a bird closely associated with Zeus and directly referencing the god.
 The eagle at her feet suggests the element through which she moves.
 It inspires a sense of buoyancy, speed, and grace, shown through how the rapid flight throws back her drapery to reveal her form.